Meet our team

 I am also involved in fundraisers and events to promote our work and to raise awareness.
 I am also the primary interface with our team of volunteers in La Paz who rely on Baja Dogs to continue their projects.

 After 25 years as a serial entrepreneur, Charlene came to La Paz with her husband to retire.
-Always a dog lover and having in health care I/T, she attempts to automate as much of the administration work as possible such as intake forms, adoption application processes, vaccination and treatment records, supply chain management for dog food and medical supplies, etc. Charlene also handles transportation logistics.
+Always a dog lover and having a background in health care I/T, she attempts to automate as much of the administration work as possible such as intake forms, adoption application processes, vaccination and treatment records, supply chain management for dog food and medical supplies, etc. Charlene also handles transportation logistics.

 If you are interested becoming a pet escort you can email firstname.lastname@example.org .